testdouble/test_data/README.md

 ```

 By default, all tables for which there is an `INSERT INTO` statement in your
-test data SQL dump will be truncated, but you can specify which tables should be
+test data SQL dump will be truncated (and cascading to any tables with foreign
+keys pointing to those tables), but you can also explicitly specify which tables
-truncated yourself by setting the `truncate_these_test_data_tables` property on
+should be truncated yourself by setting the `truncate_these_test_data_tables`
-[TestData.config](#testdataconfig) to an array of table names.
+property on [TestData.config](#testdataconfig) to an array of table names.

-Because tests are usually run in a random order, some fault tolerance is built
-in:

-* If one test calls `TestData.rollback(:after_data_truncate)` in `teardown`, and
-  the next test calls `TestData.load` in `setup`, the gem will do the
-  probably-intended thing and rollback to `:after_data_load` so that the data is
-  available

-* If a test calls `TestData.truncate` and the `:after_data_truncate` savepoint
-  is rolled back outside the `TestData.rollback` method (e.g.
-  `ActiveRecord::Base.connection.rollback_transaction`), the method will first
-  check a memo written to `ar_internal_metadata` and recreate the
-  `:after_data_truncate` savepoint

 #### If you're not using transactions